SaltContainer/NEO-TWEWY-Randomizer/README.md

   - Pins dropped by Noise can be either shuffled or randomized.
     - "Limited" Pins (Axion, Dilaton, Dibaryon, and Sfermion) can also be included.
     - It is possible to only change drops for specific difficulties.
-    - Turning this option on may result in softlocks since some of the barrier requirements could be impossible to fulfill.
+    - Turning this option on will make the two missions that require specific pins automatically fulfilled after talking to the reaper again.
+      - The two missions are during W1D2 to go between 104 and Dogenzaka, and during W2D5 to go between 104 and TSUTAYA O-EAST.
   - Drop Rates for these Pins can be randomized.
     - It is possible to only change rates for specific difficulties.
     - There is an option to "weigh" each difficulty so that pins are rarer or more common at different difficulties.